yeahrb/yeah/README.md

 # Yeah
 Practical Ruby video game framework in pre-alpha stage.

-It maximizes game development by having the ideal interface for creating games.
+It aims to be the most productive interface for creating games.
 It takes care of the drudgery and lets you focus on the design.

 ## Installation
 Get the latest version with `git clone git@github.com:skofo/yeah.git`.
 Check out the example/s!